 Workshops

-Throughout the year Sunday Writers’ Club are running writing workshops and organising readings from local and international authors.
+Throughout the year Sunday Writers’ Club are running a couple of online writing workshops.
 Like everything we offer at Sunday Writers’ Club, the workshops are designed to be friendly, inspirational and informative.
 Great writing development opportunities guaranteed.

 Upcoming Workshop